When does the PDC World Darts Championship start in 2025 and where is Ally Pally Darts?

 6. How much prize money up for grabs at Ally Pally

-There is no Prize Money Breakdown as of yet for the tournament but it has been confirmed that £1million will be on offer for the winner.
-The Prize Money will increase across the board anyway.
+The Prize Money Breakdown has been confirmed with £1million will be on offer for the winner.
+The Prize Money will increase across the board.

 This is due to 128 players now being at Ally Pally.
 Seeds will have to play an extra round and while there will be £1million for the winner, it will presumably go up at least double across the board from the total prize fund of £2,500,000 last year.